osmanaligungor/ts-hotelsApp/README.md

 <h1>Hotel App</h1>

 <p>This project is a modern hotel site built using React/Vite and Typescript.
 It features a user-friendly design and is developed with the latest technologies, utilizing various npm and React libraries to create a modern structure.It is a full-stack application that includes both the frontend and the backend.
-It allows creating new hotels and saving them to the backend for reuse.</p>
+It allows creating new hotels and saving them to the backend for reuse.In the application, a Google Maps iframe is integrated to display the locations of the hotels based on their respective cities.</p>

 <h1>Features</h1>